Business Website on a Budget:

 - Every word you write comes from your own experience working with clients and from your heart.

-- Every person has his or her own unique writing voice and this is what Internet users (and search engines) value the most.
-Imagine looking at five websites where the text and main message is exactly the same?
-Or even worse, is the same word-for-word?
-First, it is extremely boring for the Internet users.
-Second, it is called duplicate content - which is very bad in the eyes of search engines.
+- Every person has his or her unique writing voice, and this is what Internet users (and search engines) value the most.
+Imagine looking at five websites where the text and the website message is the same?
+Or even worse, is the identical word-for-word?
+First, it is incredibly boring for Internet users to read.
+Second, it is called duplicate content - which is very bad in the eyes of search engines and everyone else.
 Penalties for the duplicate content?
-Search engines will downgrade your domain.
+Search engines will downgrade your domain, and stop displaying your website in search results.

-Internet is based on text, not images, not colors, but text.
+The Internet search is based on text, not images, not colors, but text.
 The content is King.
-By creating your own text, you are creating unique content.
+By writing your articles, you are creating unique content.

 What goes into the website content?
 The usual stuff.

-- Your story – how the business started.
+- Your personal story and how the business started.

-- Description of the products you are selling or services you offer.
+- Description of the products you are selling or the services you offer.

 - What makes you different from your competition?